kikani-parth/netflix-clone/README.md

 # Netflix Clone
 A mobile application built with React Native that replicates the look and feel of Netflix.
-This project is a demonstration of modern mobile development techniques, featuring smooth animations, dynamic content, and an intuitive UI inspired by the Netflix experience.
+The project replicates essential features of Netflix such as integrated video playback functionality for seamless media streaming and dynamic profile management with features to add, edit, and display profiles

 _**Note: This is only a partial Netflix clone and as a result many features/optimizations are missing and need to be implemented in the future.**_